cs4241-22a/a4-components/README.md

 This is a Todo app where you can add, edit and delete todos using react-boostrap frameworks.
 P.S: This is an implementation upon A2

+The new technology improved the experience since it made js client code easier and faster.